openssl ts

 openssl ts -query -in design1.tsq -text

-To create a time stamp request which includes the MD-5 digest of design2.txt, requests the signer certificate and nonce, specifies a policy id (assuming the tsa_policy1 name is defined in the OID section of the config file):
+To create a timestamp request which includes the SHA-512 digest of design2.txt, requests the signer certificate and nonce, and specifies a policy id (assuming the tsa_policy1 name is defined in the OID section of the config file):

 -tspolicy tsa_policy1 -cert -out design2.tsq